lamarbbakri/Lamar-Portfolio/projects/README.md

 # Projects

-This section contains selected projects that demonstrate my technical skills, problem-solving approach, and interest areas.
+This section showcases my technical and analytical projects.
+Each project focuses on practical problem-solving and real-world applications.

 ---

-## Project Categories
+## Project Scope

-- Data Analytics and visualization projects
-- AI and machine learning experiments
-- FinTech and PropTech related case studies
+Projects in this section emphasize:
+- Data-driven problem solving
-- Academic and personal technical projects
+- Practical technical execution

 ---

-## Structure
+## Project Structure

-Each project may include:
+Each project includes:
-- Problem statement
+- Problem definition and objective
 - Tools and technologies used
-- Key outcomes and learnings
+- Key outcomes or learnings
+- Project status and future scope

+---

+## Selected Projects

+### 1. Project Title
+- Description: Brief explanation of the problem and solution
+- Domain: AI, Data Analytics, FinTech, or PropTech
+- Tools: Programming languages, libraries, or platforms used
+- Outcome: Key result or insight achieved

+---

+### 2. Project Title
+- Description: Brief explanation of the problem and solution
+- Domain: AI, Data Analytics, FinTech, or PropTech
+- Tools: Programming languages, libraries, or platforms used
+- Outcome: Key result or insight achieved

+---

+## Project Status

+Projects are categorized as:
+- Completed projects
-- Links to code or demos (if available)
+- In-progress or exploratory projects